It is that feeling that you have after you come back from a long holiday and then have to rush to work thereafter. It is not a good feeling indeed.

 Slowly everyone is picking up the pace after the long holidays.

 I managed to get the car serviced before its scheduled date – the overwhelming free time that I had was too good to be wasted on TV and lazing around at home and as it is a holiday season, my usual mechanics having more free time to properly check the car.
 I had a problem with the car’s brakes and the gear was a bit tough – I got both fixed.

 After I drove the car back home, I realised my wife was still at work and there was no one around at home.
 It was almost noon and the sun was high over my head and crazy it may sound, I decided to wash the car – only then discovered rust like patches on the roof.
 There are also patches on the front.
 I wondered how I could have missed it.

-I realised that I cannot afford to leave the car under the sun and rain on a regular basis – the rust patches may not go away the next time.
-I also need to start back my usual 6 months once polish & wax session if I still want to preserve the paint quality – it is expensive, at least RM100 per session and that is what have put me off for the last 6 months.
+I realised that I cannot afford to leave the car under the sun and rain during the holidays on a regular basis – the rust patches may not go away the next time.
+I also need to start back my usual 6 months once polish & wax session if I still want to preserve the car paint quality – it is expensive, at least RM100 per session and that is what has put me off for the last 6 months.

 On a quieter front, we had plenty of time during the holidays for shopping items looking for the cheapest price tag and those under promotion, we also managed to find some ‘gems’.
 I also had some personal shopping to be done – I had plenty to stock up for the long overseas deployment next month.

 There is a long list for this holidays shopping and I may even need to buy another suitcase just to carry extra foodstuff – the highest on the list are the usual suspects like instant noodles, instant oatmeals, vacuum-packed nuts and titbits, tea bags, medical tablets, etc.